Skyshader77/Lacryma-Hydra/chapter17-2.typ

 "Do not insult my intelligence, you are the one who pulls the strings."

 "That was then.
-Alexander is no friend of mine any longer."
+Sixtus is no friend of mine any longer."

 "A pathetic lie."